 From private Catholic schooling and several dance classes a week to cheerleading competitions, acting in plays, and even auditioning for commercials and advertisements, my mom made sure I was front and center in all of it.
+In the summertime after my extracurriculars, my mom would treat me to my favorite frozen dessert: strawberry ice cream!
 During college, my mom would come visit and stay in my apartment, and she actually became the mom to all of my roommates.
 They loved to tell her about their boyfriend and dating woos and all the funny incidences happening on campus.
 I realized throughout my life that many of my friends adopted my mom as their own.
 That’s because she is so awesome.

 - 3 whole large eggs